domoritz/leaflet-locatecontrol/README.md

 ### Set up:

-You need to add the CSS and JavaScript files and then initialize the plugin with the map.
-You can either download the files and add them manually to your project, use a CDN or, (only for testing) link to the files in this repo directly.
-The files can also be downloaded and kept up to date with bower.

-After adding the files, you need to initialize the plugin with the leaflet map and (optionally) provide additional options.
+Tl;DR

+1. Get CSS and JavaScript files
+2. Include CSS and JavaScript files
+3. Initialize plugin

 #### Download JavaScript and CSS files

 For testing purposes and development, you can use the latest version directly from my repository using [rawgithub](http://rawgithub.com/).
 However, **don't do this in production environments**!

-For production environments, use the [mapbox CDN](https://www.mapbox.com/mapbox.js/plugins/#leaflet-locatecontrol) or download the files from this repository.
+For production environments, use the [mapbox CDN](https://www.mapbox.com/mapbox.js/plugins/#leaflet-locatecontrol) or [download the files from this repository](/domoritz/leaflet-locatecontrol/archive/gh-pages.zip).

 The latest version is always available through [Bower](http://bower.io/), just run `bower install leaflet.locatecontrol`.
 With bower, everything can easily be kept up to date.